What Does a Dog Bite Victim Need to Prove in Georgia?

 Georgia also has negligence laws that pertain to animal injuries.
 For a victim to prove liability, they must first prove that the animal’s owner had prior knowledge that the animal was vicious or dangerous.

 They must also show that the owner acted negligently in not making an effort to restrain the animal.

 It can be difficult to prove liability in dog bite cases.
 However, if you can prove that the owner let their dog roam freely without a leash in an area where an ordinance requires leashes, this would be enough to prove negligence.

 What is the Statute of Limitations for a Dog Bite Case?

 A statute of limitations is a law that imposes a time restriction for filing a lawsuit.

-In Georgia, you have two years after the date of the incident to file a lawsuit for your injuries.
+In Georgia, you have two years after the incident to file a lawsuit for your injuries.

 Once the injury occurs, the time clock begins to run.

-If you fail to file your lawsuit within the two-year time period, a judge will likely dismiss your case and you will be unable to recover for your injuries.
+If you fail to file your lawsuit within two years, a judge will likely dismiss your case, and you will be unable to recover from your injuries.

 Contact Our Dog Bite Lawyer Today